phani450/asm2hex/README.md

 # ASM2HEX

+Source code of ASM2HEX front end.
+This tool is used in microprocessor lab to converts x86 ASM file to HEX file.
+This hex file can be dumped into microprocessor kits.

-This tool converts ASM file to HEX file.
-It takes *.asm file and use [FLAT Assembler (FASM)](http://flatassembler.net/) to compile the asm to bin file.
-[Bin2hex](http://www.ht-lab.com/freeutils/bin2hex/bin2hex.html) tool is used to convert bin file to hex file.
+To compile and convert *.asm file to .bin file, [FLAT Assembler (FASM)](http://flatassembler.net/) is used.
+As the microprocessor kits need .hex file, [Bin2hex](http://www.ht-lab.com/freeutils/bin2hex/bin2hex.html) tool is used to convert bin file to hex file.